Global Stocks Pause Ahead of Jobs Report

 This past week, "the negativity baton has been passed from EM to U.S. tech," wrote Deutsche bank strategists in a note Friday.

-In commodities, Brent crude, the global benchmark, was up 0.2% to $76.62 a barrel, following declines Thursday after a weekly report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.
-Gold was flat at $1,204.50 an ounce.
+In commodities, Brent crude, the global benchmark, was up 0.3% to $76.73 a barrel, following declines Thursday after a weekly report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.
+Gold rose 0.1% to $1,206.20 an ounce.